Raulster24/azure-photo-app/README.md

 # Azure Portal Screenshots

-## Screenshot of the blob stoarge after the photo has been uploaded
+## Screenshot of the blob storage after the photo has been uploaded
 ![Screenshot of the azure blob storage](azure-blob-storage-screenshot.png)

-## Screenshot of the table stoarge after the metadata has been added
+## Screenshot of the table storage after the metadata has been added
 ![Screenshot of the azure table storage](azure-table-storage-screenshot.png)